MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/index.md

 ---
-title:  Overview of Custom Learning Solutions by Microsoft ms.date: 07/31/2018
+title:  Overview of Custom Learning for Office 365 ms.date: 07/31/2018
 description: Learn how custom learning solutions can speed your use and adoption of Office 365
 ---